astroumd/ASP_template1/README.md

      Menu -> Git

-after which the uniq URL can be copied locally to your laptop, for example
+after which the uniq URL can be cloned locally to your laptop, for example

      git clone https://git.overleaf.com/6508854af54fe71911206296 MyPaper